 3) Research on humans should be conducted in accordance with the Helsinki Declaration (approved in 1964 and revised in 2013), which has been approved by the World Medical Association General Assembly.
 The research corresponding to the declaration must be admitted by the relevant ethics committee and other review committees.
 The permission should be clearly stated in the text.

-All the manuscripts including figures and tables as well as cover page (click here for downloading cover page), must be prepared in MS-Word format, and submitted to the following editorial office via an e-mail:
+All the manuscripts including figures and tables as well as cover page (click here for downloading cover page), must be prepared in MS-Excel format, and submitted to the following editorial office via an e-mail:

 aiselect, Co.
 Ltd., Editorial Office for Bulletin of the Society of Sea Water Science, Japan, 5-30-6, Nishinippori, Arakawa, Tokyo, 116-0013, Japan